 Packaging and Shipping

-Both sessions will begin at 8:30 AM and are scheduled to end at 4:30.
-Recipients will receive materials to bring back to their facilities, including a booklet, helpful job aids, a USB drive with electronic copies of all materials, fresh Category A shippers, and seven hours of P.A.C.E. credit!!
+The training will begin at 8:30 AM and is scheduled to end at 4:30.
+Recipients will receive materials to use in their facilities, including a booklet, helpful job aids, a USB drive with electronic copies of all materials, fresh Category A shippers, and seven hours of P.A.C.E. credit!!

 An important aspect of containment is proper packaging and shipping of infectious substances, which is outlined in the United States Department of Transportation Hazardous Materials Regulations.